BuffaloBorn/aws_cert/review_questions/ch11_Additional_Key_Services.md

 with the existing on-premises Active Directory.
 Which of the following is the best approach to achieve this goal?

-- A.  Create and connect an AWS Directory Service AD Connector.
+- **A.  Create and connect an AWS Directory Service AD Connector.**
 - B.  Create and connect an AWS Directory Service Simple A- D.
 - C.  Create and connect an AWS Directory Service for Microsoft Active Directory (Enterprise Edition).
 - D.  None of the above

-Answer:
+Answer: A

 8.Which of the following are AWS Key Management Service (AWS KMS) keys that will never exit AWS unencrypted?